AI in Education: A Powerful Tool, But Not a Replacement for Learning

 • Translating complex language for English language learners

-• Acting as a study companion — not as a solution machine
+• Acting as a study companion instead of a solution machine

-In these cases, AI becomes a learning accelerator — not a learning substitute.
+In these cases, AI becomes a learning accelerator.

 In 10 years, AI will be everywhere.
-The students who will thrive are not the ones who know how to prompt AI — but the ones who know how to think independently, evaluate information, and create original insight.
+The students who will thrive are not the ones who know how to prompt AI but are the ones who know how to think independently and create original insight.

-At StudySpot, we teach students how to learn… before we show them how to use AI well.
-Because when the fundamentals are strong — AI becomes an advantage.
+At StudySpot, we teach students how to learn.
+Because when the fundamentals are strong, AI can provide an advantage, however when fundamentals are weak, AI becomes a crutch.

 *AI was used to write this article